torsday/notebook/GLOSSARY.md

 *see Trait*

-## Currying
+## Callbacks

-The process of transforming a function that takes multiple arguments into a function that takes just a single argument and returns another function if any arguments are still needed.
+Functions that are executed asynchronously.